The 8 Best PC Gaming Cases Reviewed: 2022 Edition

 We found that the average gaming case featured a transparent side panel, plenty of internal space to fit an entire system, internal air-cooling fans, and heavy-duty construction.

-Taking all of that into consideration, let’s take a moment and explore all of our findings so that hopefully, by the end of this guide and review, you will have found the perfect gaming case for your PC.
+Taking all of that into consideration, let’s explore all of our findings so that you can find the perfect gaming case for your PC.

-With the rise of e-Sports and the gaming industry as a whole, a simple Google search of “best gaming cases” will bring you results in the thousands.
+With the rise of esports and the gaming industry as a whole, a simple Google search of “best gaming cases” will bring you thousands of results.

 To speed up the research process and ensure that the products that we come across are indeed the best in the market, we went out in the community and did research – a lot of it.

 Using our findings, we created criteria, which helped us find the best gaming cases on the market today.
 You can read more about each point within our criteria for consideration below.